-This move strengthens your gluteus maximus for a more powerful stride, while also working your gluteus medius and minimus for improved single-leg stability.
+This move strengthens your gluteus maximus for a more powerful stride, while also working your gluteus medius and minimus for improved single-leg and pelvic stability.
 The lowering part of the movement works your hamstrings eccentrically, protecting against hamstring strains.

 How To Do It